MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #define OPTION_VALUE 22    // this setting is "22"
 ```

+## Migration

+To use configurations from an earlier version of Marlin, first try dropping them into the newer Marlin, updating `CONFIGURATION_H_VERSION` and `CONFIGURATION_ADV_H_VERSION`, and building the firmware.
+As part of the build process, Marlin's sanity-checking prints out helpful error messages explaining what needs to change.

+For migrating settings to a new Configuration file you can use tools like Notepad++ or [Winmerge](//winmerge.org/) to compare old configurations with the newer (default) configurations and copy settings over on a change-by-change basis.
+Most settings will come over without changes, then you can review any tricky changes that remain.

 ## Sources of Documentation

 The most authoritative source on configuration details will always be **the configuration files themselves**.
-They provide good descriptions of each option, and are themselves the source for most of the information presented here.
+They provide pretty complete descriptions of each option, and are themselves the source for most of the information presented here.

 If you've never configured and calibrated a 3D Printer before, here are some good resources: